Ice wine

-Ice wine production is risky (the frost may not come at all before the grapes rot or are otherwise lost) and requires the availability of a large enough labour force to pick the whole crop within a few hours, at a moment's notice, on the first morning that is cold enough.
-The grapes for ice wine must only be harvested when they are frozen naturally and the temperature must be -8 C (20°F) or below when they are picked.
-This results in relatively small amounts of ice wine being made worldwide, making ice wines generally expensive.
+Icewine production is risky (the frost may not come at all before the grapes rot or are otherwise lost) and requires the availability of a large enough labour force to pick the whole crop within a few hours, at a moment's notice, on the first morning that is cold enough.
+The grapes for icewine must only be harvested when they are frozen naturally and the temperature must be -8 C (20°F) or below when they are picked.
+This results in relatively small amounts of ice wine being made worldwide, making icewines generally expensive.

-Ice wine production is limited to that minority of the world's wine-growing regions where the necessary cold temperatures can be expected to be reached with some regularity.
-Canada is the world's largest producer of ice wines, producing a greater volume of ice wine than all other countries combined, followed by Germany.
+Icewine production is limited to that minority of the world's wine-growing regions where the necessary cold temperatures can be expected to be reached with some regularity.
+Canada is the world's largest producer of icewine, producing a greater volume of icewine than all other countries combined with Ontario producing over 90% of Canada's icewine, followed by Germany.

 History

 There are indications that frozen grapes were used to make wine in Roman times.
 Pliny the Elder (AD 23 – 79) wrote that certain grape varieties were not harvested before the first frost had occurred.
 The poet Martial recommended that grapes should be left on the vine until November or until they were stiff with frost.
 Details as to the winemaking and description of these wines are unknown.
 It cannot be completely ruled out that the descriptions refer to dried grape wines, a common style of wine in Roman times, where the raisin-like grapes were harvested late enough for the first frost to have fallen.
 In either case, the method seems later to have been forgotten.
 Wine from Chiomonte in the Val di Susa was popular in Roman times and this town still today produces one of Italy's few ice wines.

-It is believed that the first post-Roman ice wine was made in Franconia in 1794.
+It is believed that the first post-Roman icewine was made in Franconia in 1794.
 Better documentation exists for an ice-wine harvest in Dromersheim close to Bingen in Rheinhessen on February 11, 1830.
 The grapes were of the 1829 vintage.
 That winter was harsh and some wine growers had the idea to leave grapes hanging on the vine for use as animal fodder.
-When it was noticed that these grapes yielded very sweet must, they were pressed and an ice wine was produced.
+When it was noticed that these grapes yielded very sweet must, they were pressed and an icewine was produced.
 Sweet wines produced from late harvested grapes were well-established as the most valued German wine style by the early 19th century, following the discovery of Spätlese at Schloss Johannisberg in Rheingau in 1775, and the subsequent introduction of the Auslese designation.
 These wines would usually be produced from grapes affected by noble rot.
 Thus, eiswein is a more recent German wine style than the botrytised wines.